WLenhard/cNORM/README.md

 # If you prefer the console, you can use the syntax as well: Rank data within
 # group and compute powers and interactions for the internal dataset 'elfe' and compute model.
-# The resulting object includes the ranked via object$data and model via object$model.
+# The resulting object includes the ranked data via object$data and model via object$model.
 cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group)

 # Plot R2 of different model solutions in dependence of the number of predictors
 plot(cnorm.elfe, "subset", type=0)        # plot R2
 plot(cnorm.elfe, "subset", type=3)        # plot MSE

 # NOTE!
-At this point, you usually select a good fitting model and rerun the process.
+At this point, you usually select a good fitting model and rerun the process
 # with a fixed number of terms, e. g. four.
-Try avoid models with a high number of terms:
+Avoid models with a high number of terms:
 cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group, terms = 4)

-# Per default, the power parameter is set to 4.
-You can choose a value up to 6, but higher
+# Per default, the power parameter is set to k = 5 and t = 3.
+You can choose a value up
-# values can lead to overfit.
-In most cases, 4 is fine or the value can be reduced to 3 by
+# to 6, but higher values can lead to overfit.
+In case of overfit, please reduce these
-# specifying the k prarameter (e. g., k = 3).
-If you do not want to have a square matrix of
-# powers as depicted above, you can specify the age trajectory via parameter t.
-In the
+# values.
+In case, only k is specified, cNORM uses this value for both k and t.
-# following example, the distribution per age is modeled with power parameter k = 3 (= cubic),
+# In the following example, the distribution per age is modeled with power parameter
-# while for the age, there is only a quadratic trajectory (-> 't = 2').
+# k = 3 (= cubic), while for the age, there is only a quadratic trajectory (-> 't = 2').
 cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group, k = 3, t = 2)

 #  Visual inspection of the percentile curves of the fitted model